NamhoGim/Java-Precisely/README.md

 A _field_ is declared inside a class, but not inside a method or constructor or initializer block of the class.
 It can be used anywhere in the class, also textually before its declaration.

+## 6.1 Values Bound to Variables, Parameters, or Fields

+## 6.2 Variable Declarations

+The purpose of a variable is to hold a value during the execution of a block statement (or method or constructor or initializer block).
+A _variable-declaration_ has one of the forms

+    variable-modifier type varname1, varname2, ... ;
+    variable-modifier type varname1 = initializer, ... ;

 # 7. Strings

 A _string_ is an object of the predefined class String.
 It is immutable: one created it cannot be changed.